 Documented procedures are to be maintained at the export premises relating to a range of procedures including but not limited to storage and grain pathway hygiene, grain sampling, grain testing and sample retention.

-Grain testing is used to confirm appropriate stock is selected and loaded and it will meet customer and regulatory requirements.
+Grain sampling, testing and records as appropriate are used to confirm appropriate stock is selected and loaded and it will meet customer and regulatory requirements.

 Grain loading may commence: